Super-brawl-team/epsilon/poincare/doc/tree.md

 ## How to track Trees in the TreeStack ?

 A **`TreeRef`** is a smart pointer used to track a `Tree` as it moves inside the `TreeStack`.
-It is not needed in the `Pool` since nodes cannot be edited there.
+It is not needed in the `Pool` since objects cannot be edited there.

 For this purpose, the `TreeStack` owns a table of all the alive `TreeRef` and updates each of them after each modification of a `Tree` inside the `TreeStack`.
 For this